 (14) Addition of Recreation and Fish and Wildlife Enhancement to Completed Projects.
 The provisions of Section 5 of the Federal Water Projects Act permit acquisition of lands for deferred recreation and fish and wildlife enhancement development at reservoir projects.
 These lands will be acquired only if a non-Federal entity agrees, prior to acquisition, to local cooperation and cost sharing requirements applied to all recreation lands and facilities.
 Further authorization is not required if facilities are subsequently developed.
 Federal costs of lands and facilities are allocable to recreation and fish and wildlife, and these are subject to cost-sharing requirements as specified by the Federal Water Projects Act.
 The repayment obligation begins at the time non-Federal sponsors sign a contract indicating their intent to meet the cost-sharing requirements.
-In plans where only this type of development is added, no joint-use costs for the purpose of adding recreation and fish and wildlife enhancement to the project are chargeable to the added purpose.
+In plans where only this type of development is added, no joint-use costs are to be allocated.
+However, if a modification to the dam and lake is proposed, all modification costs for the purpose of adding recreation and fish and wildlife enhancement to the project are chargeable to the added purpose.